 To establish a Correspondent/Respondent settlement relationship, both the Correspondent and the Respondent must complete a “Transaction and Service Fee Settlement Authorization” form (OC 1 Appendix 2).

-If you are a Correspondent and have an account with the Federal Reserve Banks, you may elect to complete the forms noted on the I have a Master Account page.
+If you are a Correspondent and have an account with the Federal Reserve Banks, you may elect to complete the forms noted on the Master Account page.
 If you are the Respondent and do not have an account with the Federal Reserve, you are eligible to establish additional services by completing the following Accounting Services forms:

 Please refer to the Accounting Information Services (AIS) Subscription Instructions to determine services available for Respondents.